All-In-For-Sport/aifs-site/README.md

 ## Featured Images

-- add image file to `/public/updates/`
+To add a featured image for a post add the image file to the `/public/updates/` folder and the filename to the post's frontmatter as `featuredImage`.

-- fallback image will be used on updates index page if there is no featured image attached to a post
+Featured images are not required to publish a post.
+If no featured image is attached to a post a fallback image will be used on the index pages and if the post is featured on the homepage.

 ## ENS Avatars